olimsaidov/lein-sass/README.md

 ## Hooks

-The following hooks are supported by lein-sass for all sass and scss types of file:
+The following hooks are supported by lein-sass for all sass types of file:

     $ lein compile
     $ lein clean